kinorox/sacudo/dashboard/README.md

-# Discord Music Bot Dashboard
+# Sacudo Dashboard

-A web-based dashboard for managing and monitoring the Discord Music Bot.
+A React-based web dashboard for managing and monitoring the Sacudo Discord music bot.
 This dashboard provides a user-friendly interface to control music playback, manage queues, and monitor the status of your music bot.

 ## Features